Tylerdurden2003/rag-pdf-chatbot/README.md

 This project was built to explore how AI can interact with real-world documents.
 It demonstrates practical implementation of modern LLM-based systems beyond simple chat interfaces.

+> ⚠️ Note: This project requires Python 3.11 due to compatibility with LangChain and related dependencies.
+Platforms using newer Python versions (e.g., 3.12+) may cause runtime errors.